creachadair/kythebox/README.md

     ./kythebox/setup.sh
     ```

     You can do this _without_ modifying the image.
-If you build cache is
+If your build cache is
     pooched and needs replacement, you can do the same for `kythe-dev-cache`.

  -  If you need to add items to the image, edit the
     [Dockerfile](image/Dockerfile) and rerun `build.sh` to rebuild the image:

     ```shell
     docker stop kythe-dev ; docker rm kythe-dev